We hope this moving guide helps you as you prepare for your local or long-distance move.

 It is your responsibility to ensure that you or your representative is available at your residence throughout the packing and loading process to authorize the move, instruct the crew, and sign all relocation documents such as the Bill of Lading and Inventory Forms.

-It is your responsibility to ensure items such as freezers and electronics have been serviced (disconnected, defrosted, cords wrapped) and are ready to ship on moving day.
+It is your responsibility to ensure items such as freezers and electronics have been serviced (disconnected, defrosted, cords wrapped) and is ready to ship on moving day.